 It is recommended that Council adopt a resolution authorizing the City Manager to execute a Professional Services Contract with HDR Engineering, Inc. of Folsom, CA in the amount of \$175,040 to provide a comprehensive review of the wastewater utility cost of service and rate structure.
-It is also recommended that Council approve findings pursuant to Stockton Municipal Code section 3.68.070, in support of an exception to the competitive bidding process and appropriate funds in the amount of \$175,040 from the Wastewater Utility Fund fund balance (431-0000-287) to the Wastewater Current Operating Expense Account (431-4331-574).
+It is also recommended that Council approve findings pursuant to Stockton Municipal Code section 3.68.070, in support of an exception to the competitive bidding process and appropriate \$175,040 from the Wastewater Utility Fund balance (431-0000-287) to the Wastewater Current Operating Expense Account (431-4331-574).